 Gains for Shareholders

-The gains that shareholders obtain from the sale of the company consist in the premium paid by the acquirer over the pre-announcement stock price.
+The gains that shareholders obtain from the sale of the company amount to the premium paid by the acquirer over the pre-announcement stock price.
 To determine the premium, we used the “unaffected premium” reported by FactSet, which is defined as the premium compared to the unaffected stock price preceding the deal’s announcement.
-For each deal, we also calculated the dollar amount of the premium, based on the transaction values reported by FactSet.
+We also calculated the dollar amount of the premium for each deal, based on the transaction values reported by FactSet.
 Table 4 reports our findings.

 As Table 4 indicates, shareholders obtained substantial monetary payoffs from the deals in our sample.
-In the Largest Deals Subsample, the premium had a mean of 30% and a median of 25%, for a dollar amount with a mean of $4.0 billion and a median of $2.8.
+In the Largest Deals Subsample, the premium had a mean of 30% and a median of 25%, valued at a mean of $4.0 billion and a median of $2.8.
 The aggregate monetary gains to shareholders totaled $87.9 billion in the Largest Deals Subsample.

-In the entire sample, the premium had a mean of 34% and a median of 26%, and the monetary gains to shareholders had a mean of $1.4 billion and a median $0.8 billion.
+In the full sample, the premium had a mean of 34% and a median of 26%, and the monetary gains to shareholders had a mean of $1.4 billion and a median $0.8 billion.
 Aggregate monetary gains to the shareholders of all targets in our sample was $161 billion.